algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ## Project Overview

 ALGOSUP asked us to recreate an old video game, which is the game called "Pac-Man".
 We will make it with some features, in an environment called MS-DOS (x86-16bits) and in assembly language [^1].
-This project started the Monday 6th November and its deadline is Thursday 21st December.
+This project started on Monday November 6th and its deadline is on Thursday December 21st.

 ---
  So what is Pac-Man ?